HearingTechnology/CoNNear_periphery/README.md

 ## CoNNear: A convolutional neural-network model of the human auditory periphery

-**A faster implementation of the CoNNear periphery model can be found under [branched](https://github.com/HearingTechnology/CoNNear_HAPM/tree/branched), which uses a branched version of the ANF model.**
+**A faster implementation of the CoNNear periphery model can be found under [branched](https://github.com/HearingTechnology/CoNNear_HAPM/tree/branched), which uses a branched version of the ANF model (https://doi.org/10.48550/arxiv.2207.07091).**

 This repository contains the CoNNear periphery model and an example Python script `connear_example.py` that can be used to simulate the outputs of each different stage of the auditory periphery to basic auditory stimuli.
 The *connear* folder contains the five CoNNear modules, which correspond to the trained CNN models of each separate stage of auditory processing.
 The folder also contains four hearing-impaired (HI) cochlear models that were obtained via [transfer learning](http://dx.doi.org/10.21437/Interspeech.2020-2818), corresponding to the Flat25, Flat35, Slope25, Slope35 HI profiles of the [Verhulstetal2018](https://github.com/HearingTechnology/Verhulstetal2018Model) model.
 The CoNNear periphery model was first presented in [ICASSP 2022](https://doi.org/10.1109/ICASSP43922.2022.9747683) and was used to design DNN-based hearing-aid strategies.